Uptown McComb

 Uptown McComb (formerly Edgewood Mall) is an enclosed shopping mall located in McComb, Mississippi, United States.
 The mall is situated at the intersection of Interstate 55 and Veterans Boulevard.
-The anchor stores are Ross Dress for Less, Aldi, Ashley HomeStore, Marshalls, Hobby Lobby, and Belk.
-There is 1 vacant anchor store that was once Goody's.
+The anchor stores are Belk, Ashley HomeStore, Hobby Lobby, Marshalls, Five Below, Ross Dress for Less, Aldi, and Shoe Dept. Encore.
 The mall currently has over 40 stores and services.
 Walmart is located next door and Lowe's is located across the boulevard.
 The mall’s surrounding businesses include Chick-fil-A, McDonald's, First Bank, McComb Urgent Care, Burger King, The Juicy Seafood, Pike National Bank, Marathon, Walgreens, Holiday Inn Express, and Khalaf Plaza.
-On the other side of I-55 is a B-Kwik Chevron/Mr. Whiskers Fish & Grill, Arby’s, Hampton Inn & Suites, Comfort Inn & Suites, Deerfield Inn, El Dorado Mexican Bar & Grill, Keith White Ford-Lincoln, and more.
+On the other side of I-55 is a B-Kwik Chevron/Mr. Whiskers Fish & Grill, Arby's, Hampton Inn & Suites, Comfort Inn & Suites, Deerfield Inn, El Dorado Mexican Bar & Grill, Keith White Ford-Lincoln, and more.

 History

 Uptown McComb, the first and only enclosed shopping mall in McComb, was built in 1987 by Prescott Sherman.
 Anchored by JCPenney, Beall-Ladymon, and Walmart, the mall opened its doors as Edgewood Mall in July 1987 with a total of 236324 sqft of retail space.
 The mall was built on land owned by the Sherman family.

 In 1994, the Beall-Ladymon chain was bought out and converted to a Stage in early 1995.
 Walmart relocated next door as a Supercenter in 1998, and Sears replaced the former Walmart anchor in March 1999.
 A major overhaul of the mall in 1999 included a 15466 sqft expansion of the JCPenney anchor, construction of an additional 25000 sqft of space for specialty shops, and addition of fourth large (71798 sqft) anchor, Mississippi-based McRae's.
 This expansion, capped by a grand re-opening in September 1999, left the mall with over 400000 sqft of retail space.

 In 2002, Mississippi Business Journal reported that Prescott Sherman had given $2 million to the School of Engineering at the University of Mississippi from Edgewood Mall.
 Ashley Furniture HomeStore opened in late 2007, and Stage was converted to Goody’s in September 2011.
 Sears closed in 2012.
 Hobby Lobby took one half of the former Sears anchor in 2015.
 Marshalls took the other half of the former Sears anchor in 2016.
-Tire Doctor has also set up shop in the former Sears anchor.
 Edgewood Mall was sold to RockStep Capital in 2017.
 In 2019, Stage Stores announced that it would convert all of its stores to Gordmans, including the Goody's at Edgewood Mall.
-This conversion was to supposed to take place in 2020.
+This conversion was to supposed to take place in 2020, but never happened.
+Shoe Dept. Encore has since moved into the former Goody's anchor.
 JCPenney closed in July 2019.
 Edgewood Mall was renamed Uptown McComb in July 2020.
 Ross Dress for Less took one half of the former JCPenney anchor in 2022.
 Aldi took the other half of the former JCPenney anchor in January 2023.
+Five Below opened in July 2023 next to Marshalls.